alkasm/sphinx-unqual-types/README.md

 Please also report this if it was a user error, so that a better error message can be provided next time.
 A bug report can be filed in the tracker at <https://github.com/sphinx-doc/sphinx/issues>.
 Thanks!
 ```

+Sphinx was installed by cloning the repo, chaning to master branch, and running a `pip install .` inside a new virtual environment.